blastedt/bustan-notes/Sessions/Session 28.md

 - She has done too much good for the Magpie
 - Living Light may be the downfall of the Magpie

+# Isaac confronts Happy
+- Unhappy that she did not share changes in her life with Isaac
+- She didn't think that Isaac would support her.
+- Isaac says of course he would have, she's his sister.
+- Happy says it's just for a while but she's dedicating herself to this cause and won't be focused on anything else.
+- Says the Fae would be against what the Living Light stands for.

 # My Downtime
 - Last episcopotas is called Driere